David Carney

-David Raymond Carney (born 30 November 1983) is an Australian former association football midfielder and who is incoming coach for 2023 season NPL NSW side Wollongong Wolves FC.
+David Raymond Carney (born 30 November 1983) is an Australian retired soccer midfielder and former coach.

 Born in Sydney, he began his playing career with the New South Wales Institute of Sport before moving to England to join Everton.
 Having failed to break into the Everton first team he then moved to Oldham Athletic, Halifax Town and Hamilton Academical in Scotland before returning to his native Australia.
 After a successful spell with Sydney FC in A-League, Carney then returned to England, signing with Sheffield United before spending time with Norwich City on loan and eventually moving to the Netherlands to play for Twente.
 He subsequently had spells with Blackpool, AD Alcorcón, Bunyodkor, Newcastle Jets and New York Red Bulls as well as making 48 appearances for the Australia national side for whom he scored six goals.

 Career

 Everton Junior

 Sydney-born Carney attended Robert Townson Primary School in Campbelltown, New South Wales.
 At the age of 16, Carney moved to England after impressing in a trial match and signing for Everton.
 There he played in various youth and reserve teams alongside Manchester United star Wayne Rooney, most notably at the 2002 FA Youth Cup final.
 After not securing a permanent contract at Everton F.C., he left the club in 2003.
 David Moyes told Carney upon releasing him "...sometimes you need to take one step back to take another one forward."
 He had brief stints on month-to-month contracts at Oldham Athletic and Hamilton Academical before electing to return to Australia.